In this article

 Capital One Venture X Business

-Pretty much the same as the personal version, but this is a business card.
+Similar to the personal version, but this is a business card.

 It's well worth considering if you're a business owner.